 Go to a Litquake Event

-Litquake will also be holding a literary festival from October 6th - 22nd, 2022 which will welcome dozens of local authors to share their latest work and speak with readers about literature.
+Litquake will also be holding a literary festival that will welcome dozens of local authors to share their latest work and speak with readers about literature.

 NOTE: Don’t forget that Yerba Buena Night will be taking place at the Yerba Buena Center for the Arts, which is right next to the Yerba Buena Gardens!

 The following section will include several fun activities you can enjoy in San Francisco this October after the sun goes down.

 Don’t forget to take a look at our other sections for ideas like film night in the park, sporting events, musicals, concerts, Yerba Buena night, going to a Pumpkin Patch, taking a haunted walking tour, going to Alcatraz, and more.

 For even more interesting nighttime activities, make sure to read our full post covering things to do at night in San Francisco.

 Go on a Trick or Treating Pub Crawl

 There are many pub crawls available in San Francisco, but if you’re looking for a themed activity to celebrate the holiday, there is also at least one Halloween event you can attend.